-Access to the library during these times is free to Friends of the Museum.
-Other visitors will have the first half hour free then a charge will be made.
+Access to the library during these times is free to Friends of the Museum, other visitors will have the first half hour free then a charge will be made.
 If anyone wishes a member of the research team to undertake research on their behalf, please enquire as to cost.

-The museum has a database with the census records for Congleton and the surrounding area dating back to 1831 to 1911.
+The museum has a database with the census records for Congleton and the surrounding area dating 1831 to 1911.
 This allows researchers to search the census records for data such as name/surname, job, address and age.